apache/celix-site/source/contributing/releasing.md

 Thanks for voting.
 ```

-Note: Be sure to post the vote result with the same topic as the original message.
-Also prepend the subject
+<p class="alert alert-primary">Note: Be sure to post the vote result with the same topic as the original message.
+Also
-with \[RESULT\].
-This is, again, needed to be able to keep track of vote threads.
+prepend the subject with [RESULT].
+This is, again, needed to be able to keep track of vote threads.</p>
-{:.alert .alert-primary}

 ## Roll out release artifacts